jadecobra/python_tdd_exercises/source/truth_table_14_true_lies.rst

     def tautology(p, q):
         return False

-  the terminal displays an :doc:`AssertionError` for the first case
+  the terminal displays an :doc:`/AssertionError` for the first case
 * I replace the return value

   .. code-block:: python